QuaestioOrg/android-kotlin-webview/CONTRIBUTING.md

 And soon a **Code of Conduct** will be linked here too.

-If you have any doubts, please, don't hesitate to send an e-mail to: org.quaestio@quaestio.org.
+If you have any doubts, please, do not hesitate to send an e-mail to: org.quaestio@quaestio.org.

 ## Thanks

-Please, contribute to improve this sample with good faith and help to solve the ongoing issues by dedicating positve support in your pull requests.
+Please, contribute to improve this sample with good faith and help to solve the ongoing issues by dedicating positive support in your pull requests.

 Thank you in advance!